JFrogChina/partner/Installation/Install Xray RPM.md

 1. Find the update traceId，search "triggering" keyword in Xray console.logs, get the traceId
 2. Trace the log of this keyword. sudo tail -f /var/opt/jfrog/xray/log/console.log |grep 71026de85a4cc027

+## Optional: Create a soft link for data folder in case the default installation folder(/var/opt/jfrog) is less than 5GB.
+ln -s /DATA/jfrog /opt/jfrog

 ## Enable curation
 ```shell